-Clear and concise communications are critical on a real railroad.
+Clear and concise communications via a chain of command are critical on a real railroad.
 While no one will get killed by a model train as the result of a communications error, good communications will eliminate problems when trying to run multiple trains, just as it does on the prototype.
-Regardless, our goal is to simulate a real railroad; thus communication is a major role-playing activity.
+Regardless, our goal is to simulate a real railroad; thus implementing communication schemes are a major

 An Order is a written superseding instruction from a superior (often in regards to the Timetable, but sometimes also the Rulebook).